Signed in as:

 With partners in Shanghai, Guangzhou, and Suzhou, we ensure:

 Scaling and growth is the aim of every business.
 One of our clients was facing troubles expanding in the middle east and North Africa region.
 Industry 4.01 Business consulting firm conducted a thorough market research about the region which enabled the client (Tail box manufacturer) to register a company for trading in Egypt.
-This resulted growth in sales by double digits in completely new markets in 3 months only
+This resulted growth in sales by double digits in completely new markets in 3 months only.Monitor China trade surplus shifts to adjust your procurement.

 Please reach us at Accounts@industry4-01.com if you cannot find an answer to your question.